seblavoie/adobe-illustrator-sublayers-cleaner/README.md

 The script will prepend all sublayers with the parent layers name and remove the unnecessary *copy [number]* in the sublayers names.

+> Make sure that the root layer’s subobjects are sublayers by using *Release to Layers (Sequence)*.

 ## Installation

 ### Option 1